 Got Preference Points?

 Have you started buying/collecting your Wyoming Big Game Preference Points yet?
 If you are planning on hunting big game in Wyoming anytime in the near future, it’s a must!
 It’s never too late to start planning and purchasing your preference points to draw that “tag of a lifetime”!
 The new system is working very well for sportsmen willing to pay a small price for a nearly guaranteed chance to draw a great Wyoming big game tag!
-The application period for preference points only, is July thru Octuber each year.
+The application period for preference points only, is July thru October each year.
 Call us for all the details about the preference point system and how it can work for you!
-In fact, if you would like Rough Country Outfitters to manage your preference points for you, just give us a call and we will get you started this year!
+In fact, if you would like Rough Country Outfitters to manage your preference points for you, just give us a call and we will get you started!

 Trophy Care, Meat Processing & Taxidermy